-- 1) Only obligated LSEs, and no other market participants, may bank excess certificates above the current year's Tier 1 RES LSE obligation for future RES LSE obligation compliance. - 2) The obligated LSE is in compliance with the RES for all previous compliance periods. - 3) Banked certificates are in excess of the number of certificates needed in the compliance period in which they were generated, and such excess NYGATS certificates have not previously been used for compliance with the RES, and have not been otherwise transferred to other parties. - 4) Tier 1 NYGATS certificates banked in any one year do not exceed thirty percent (30%) of the certificates needed by the obligated LSE for compliance in the year they were generated. - 5) Banked NYGATS certificates were produced by the generation of electrical energy sold to New York retail customers during the compliance period in which they were generated; and have not otherwise been, nor will be, sold, retired, claimed or represented as part of electrical energy output or sale, or used to satisfy obligations in jurisdictions other than New York, or be used to substantiate any voluntary program claims.
+- 1) Only obligated LSEs, and no other market participants, may bank excess certificates above the current year's Tier 1 RES LSE obligation for future RES LSE obligation compliance. - 2) The obligated LSE is in compliance with the RES for all previous compliance periods. - 3) Banked certificates are in excess of the number of certificates needed in the compliance period in which they were generated, and such excess NYGATS certificates have not previously been used for compliance with the RES, and have not been otherwise transferred to other parties. - 4) Tier 1 NYGATS certificates banked in 2017 may not exceed sixty percent (60%) of the certificates needed by the obligated LSE for compliance in 2017.
+This banking limitation may be revised for future compliance years. - 5) Banked NYGATS certificates were produced by the generation of electrical energy sold to New York retail customers during the compliance period in which they were generated; and have not otherwise been, nor will be, sold, retired, claimed or represented as part of electrical energy output or sale, or used to satisfy obligations in jurisdictions other than New York, or be used to substantiate any voluntary program claims.